bit-part/MTML-ST2/README.md

 # About MTML Completions

 MTML Completions is Sublime Text 2 MTML Package.
 This is autocompletions of Movable Type Template Tags for Sublime Text 2.
+This package includes some tags of [DynamicMTML](https://github.com/movabletype/DynamicMTML) plugin.

 ## Instalation